tril-alex/ats-mini/docs/source/manual.md

 ## Settings menu

-* **Brightness** - Display brightness level.
+* **Brightness** - Display brightness level (10...255).
 The minimal one draws about 80mA of the battery power, the default one about 100mA, the max level about 120mA.
 * **Calibration** - SSB calibration offset (-2000...2000, per band).
 * **Theme** - Color theme.
 * **RDS** - Radio Data System options: PS - radio station name, CT - time, RT - text, PTY - genre, ALL (EU/US) - everything.
 Note that the time can be transmitted either in UTC or in local timezone, as well as be completely bogus.
 The clock is synchronized only once, so you can pick the right time source (switch the receiver power off and on to resync it again).